UCCS-CS4300-5300/Group5-fall2024/README.md

    - `urls.py` to include links for registration, logging in, and logging out
    - `views.py` to handle registration, logging in, and logging out processes
    - `base_template.html` to display the username of the logged-in member.
 If the user is logged in, the human icon, when clicked, logs the user out
-   - `base_template` to make the human icon redirect the user to the login page (if they are not logged in already)
+   - `base_template.html` to make the human icon redirect the user to the login page (if they are not logged in already)

 ### Testing & Project Management - Irving Reyes Bravo